 The Asciidoctor Project is a loosely knit collection of projects.
 All Asciidoctor projects are open source (either MIT or Apache 2.0).
 The source repositories and issue trackers for these projects are hosted on GitHub.
 Each project has its own project lead(s) and maintainers (aka project team), who determine how the project is run.
 All contributors volunteer their time to work on a project.
 Asciidoctor is the primary project and, as such, provides the overall direction and vision for the community.
 Projects generally follow semantic versioning, though it’s not (yet) true of all projects.

 All the documentation on this site is written in AsciiDoc and published by Antora.

-The documentation content sources are defined in the Antora playbook file, antora-playbook.yml.
+Contains the build manifest that pulls all the documentation together and configures the site.
+The documentation content sources and UI bundle are defined in the Antora playbook file, antora-playbook.yml.

-The location of the UI (i.e., the bundle of page templates, CSS, images, and scripts) of the site is also defined in the playbook file.
+Contains the UI materials (i.e., page templates, CSS, images, and scripts) and a build script that compiles them together into a UI bundle.
+It also hosts the released UI bundles.
+The location of the UI bundle is defined in the Antora playbook file.

-The build amounts to passing that playbook file to the
+The build of the site amounts to passing the Antora playbook file from the playbook repository to the

 $ antora antora-playbook.yml

 The site gets built and published nightly and on each commit to the playbook repository.
 If you submit a PR to the playbook repository, you will be provided with a deploy preview that includes any additional content sources you’ve added to the playbook repository.
 See the playbook repository for more information about how the site is built and how to build and preview it on your own machine.